 The Turing Trial: Regina v Turing and Murray

-2017 marks the 65th anniversary of the trial of Alan Turing, mathematician, code breaker and pioneer in computer science.
-Found guilty of gross indecency in 1952, this new theatrical and immersive work from RE-DOCK (working with the local community and LGBTQ artists across Greater Manchester) will offer visitors the chance to experience the trial in the town where it originally took place.
-The play will combine a traditional theatrical setting with virtual reality opportunities, enabling visitors to explore different viewpoints of the trial and Turing’s work.
+2017 marked the 65th anniversary of the trial of Alan Turing, mathematician, code breaker and pioneer in computer science.
+Found guilty of gross indecency in 1952, a new theatrical and immersive work from RE-DOCK and SHIFT (working with the local community and LGBTQ artists across Greater Manchester) offered visitors the chance to experience the trial in the room where it originally took place.
+The play combined a traditional theatrical setting with virtual reality opportunities, enabling visitors to explore different viewpoints of the trial and Turing’s work.

 The cast of the play was a mixture of professional performers and community members, complimented by a full community choir.
 In addition to sold out performances and a large audience for the VR experiences, the project also encompassed family friendly workshops exploring Alan Turing's binary code through knitting led by Sam Meech, co-director of Re-Dock.
 Additionally there was a talk from a panel of arts and heritage specialists, giving a behind-the-scenes look at the processes and challenges in making contemporary art in special heritage places.